-It is better to humble yourself than to be humbled by God or people.
+Submitting to God requires humility and it is better to humble yourself than to be humbled by God or people.
 Over and over, the Bible speaks of us regarding ourselves in a humble way.
-Humble does not mean ‘doormat.’
+Humility does not mean ‘doormat.’
 To live a humble life requires great strength because it means you are not thinking more highly of yourself than you should.
 It means that you, like Paul, fully realize that you are worth everything to God, but He is God and you are not.
 It also means that you have made a choice not to view yourself as being better than anyone else.
 Instead, you have chosen to be a servant to all, just like Jesus who came to serve, not to be served.

 “I was reminded by my friend Natalie Collins that CS Lewis wrote: “True humility is not thinking less of yourself, but thinking of yourself less.”
 In the same way, submission is not self-loathing nor does it ignore self-care and self-value.
 Rather it is a decision to yield to someone else and to put their interests ahead of your own.”

+Humbling yourself before God means to think of yourself less and God more.
 God gives us the choice to humble ourselves and James tells us how to do it.
 First by submitting to God.
-Submitting is a voluntary action on the part of the submittor.
+Submitting is a voluntary action on the part of the submitter.
 Even God does not force us to submit!
 Since He doesn’t, we shouldn’t force it on others.